Izhmash AK-107/108

 essentially a short assault rifle.)

-the most common nicknames for the AKS-74U are the
+Russian troops, the most common nicknames for the AKS-74U are the

 Okurok (cigarette stub) and

-Ksysusha (a female nickname).
+Ksysusha (a derogatory female

-When first seen, Western analysts also referred to the AKS-74U as the AKR-80 or
+analysts also referred to the AKS-74U as the AKR-80 or simply the AKR.

-system does have some changes to allow the weapon to function reliably with the
+The operating system does have some changes to allow the weapon to

-reduced barrel length, while also reducing the recoil a bit.
+function reliably with the reduced barrel length, while also reducing the recoil

-In addition, the AKS-74U has a muzzle device designed specifically for
+a bit.
+In addition, the AKS-74U has

-it; this device consists of a gas expansion chamber which helps cycle the
+a muzzle device designed specifically for it; this device consists of a gas

-AKS-74U reliably, reduces the felt recoil, and reduces muzzle flash.
+recoil, and reduces muzzle flash.

-The muzzle device also has a large conical flash hider, further reducing
+The muzzle device also has a large conical flash hider, further reducing muzzle

-muzzle flash.
-The AKS-74U was first
+flash.
+The AKS-74U was first seen

-seen in use by Russian troops during the invasion of Afghanistan, where it was a
+in use by Russian troops during the invasion of Afghanistan, where it was a

 common weapon among vehicle crews; a short time later, East German and Romanian